Chapter 1: The Campaign Canvas

 The Opened Email? decision element allows you to evaluate a persons engagement or lack of engagement with your email.
 In the canvas above we’re going to send a second email to campaign members if they did not open the first email.

 Remember, the Canvas default will not send the same email to the same person twice.
 So in the Canvas example above you need to save-as the first email and create a second email.
+When you save-as the email, Eloqua creates a new ID number which makes the second email unique.
+It may look the same, but as far as Eloqua is concerned, it’s a new asset.

 In this example, the second email will only be sent to people who did NOT open the first email.
 So, all you really need to change is the email Subject Line and the Preview copy.
 Given the first email wasn’t opened, the Subject Line and Preview text/copy are the only tools you have available to change in the hope it grabs the attention of your audience.